-I am writing to advise you that Student in Year 11 is in danger of not meeting the course completion criteria for the Preliminary Higher School Certificate in Subject.
+I am writing to advise you that your son/daughter (student's name) in Year 12 is in danger of not meeting the course completion criteria for the Higher School Certificate in Stage 6 (course).

-The NSW Education Standards Authority (NESA) requires schools to issue students with official warnings in order to give them the opportunity to redeem themselves.
-Please regard this letter as official warning number X we have issued concerning Student for Subject.
+NESA requires schools to issue students with official warnings in order to give them the opportunity to redeem themselves.
+Please regard this letter as official warning number 1 we have issued concerning (student's name) for Stage 6 (course).

-A minimum of two course-specific warnings must be issued prior to a final 'N' (non-completion) determination being made for a course
+A minimum of two course-specific warnings must be issued prior to final 'N' (non-completion) determination being made for a course.